Back to all posts

 When you get an injury, whether it’s a surgical incision or a scraped knee, your body launches an immediate repair mission.
 The first phase involves stopping any bleeding and cleaning the area.
 Next, your body starts rebuilding by producing a network of collagen fibers to close the wound.
 This collagen is the main ingredient in scar tissue.
 It’s a strong, structural protein that acts like a scaffold, pulling the edges of the wound together.
 This natural healing process is essential for preventing infection and repairing damage, creating a protective barrier over the vulnerable area as it mends from the inside out.

-Scar Tissue vs. Healthy Tissue
+Scar Tissue vs. Healthy Tissue: What’s the Difference?

 The collagen that forms scar tissue is different from the collagen in your healthy, uninjured skin.
 In normal tissue, collagen fibers are arranged in a neat, basket-weave pattern, which gives your skin its strength and elasticity.
 When your body is in a hurry to heal a wound, it lays down collagen fibers more quickly and in a more random, cross-linked pattern.
 This makes scar tissue more fibrous and dense.
 It’s often less flexible than the surrounding skin and may lack things like hair follicles or sweat glands.
 This difference in structure is why scars can feel tight, raised, or stiff, sometimes restricting movement in the area.